Groups

 SSB 3.214

-This 6-week group is for students who experience anxiety.
+This 6-week skills course is for students who experience anxiety.
 Acceptance and Commitment Therapy (ACT) is an evidenced-based treatment for these concerns.
 You will review ACT principles including managing thoughts and feelings, mindfulness, cognitive defusion techniques and commitment to goal-directed behavior.
 ACT uses metaphors and storytelling to provide education on ACT principles.
-This group runs very similar to a class; verbal group participation is NOT required but encouraged.
+This skills course runs very similar to a class; verbal group participation is NOT required but encouraged.

 To register or for more information - Interested students are asked to meet with a group facilitator to determine whether a particular group is a good fit for them.
 To set up a pre-group interview or to get more information, please call CMHC at (512) 471-3515.